 Unfortunately, the job search continued to remain elusive because of Charmaine’s outstanding warrant.
 To finally overcome this significant obstacle, she decided that it was time to report to the court.
 Once she was released from serving time, Charmaine immediately called Danielle for help.
 “I felt like I hit rock bottom,” said Charmaine.

-Danielle and Charmaine developed a plan to get her back on track, including signing up for classes to help get her record expunged and communicating with her probation officer.
-Their persistence worked, and soon Charmaine had two interviews with security companies and was offered a full-time position in January 2019.
+Danielle and Charmaine developed a plan to get her back on track.
+This included signing up for classes to help get her record expunged and communicating with her probation officer.
+Their persistence paid off.
+Soon, Charmaine had two interviews with security companies and was offered a full-time position in January 2019.
 “Charmaine has been enjoying her new job,” said Danielle.
 “Her manager has told me that she has been a great addition to their team, and she has been working there now for almost half a year.”

 To prepare Charmaine for her new job, Danielle took her shopping for clothes to keep her warm while working outside, including earmuffs, layering clothing, thick socks, boots, gloves, and a belt.